esphome/esphome-docs/devices/sonoff_4ch.rst

 into a :doc:`monochromatic light </components/light/monochromatic>`.
 If you additionally want the buttons to control the relays, look at `the complete Sonoff 4CH with automation example <https://github.com/OttoWinter/esphomedocs/blob/current/devices/sonoff_4ch.yaml>`__.

-Upload the firmware again (through OTA or Serial) and you should immediately see something like this in Home Assistant because of esphome's automatic MQTT discovery.
-(You'll of course have to add them to groups if you have a ``default_view`` set):

 .. figure:: images/sonoff_4ch_result.png
     :align: center